 Statement of Policy

-The Dispute Resolution Center (DRC) of Thurston County strives to provide employment, volunteer, and dispute resolution opportunities in an environment free from discrimination, harassment, retaliation and/or sexual assault.
-The DRC is committed to maintaining an environment that encourages and fosters appropriate conduct among all persons and respect for individual values.
+The Dispute Resolution Center (DRC) of Thurston County will provide employment, volunteer, and dispute resolution opportunities in an environment free from discrimination, harassment, retaliation and/or sexual assault.
+The DRC is committed to maintaining an environment that promotes appropriate conduct among all persons and respect for individual values.

-Accordingly, the DRC is committed to enforcing this Non-Discrimination and Anti-Harassment Policy with and among all individuals involved with the DRC, including its Board members, staff, volunteers, conciliators, and mediators.
+Accordingly, the DRC will enforce this Non-Discrimination and Anti-Harassment Policy with and among all individuals involved with the DRC, including its Board members, staff, volunteers, conciliators, and mediators.
 The DRC prohibits discrimination on the basis of race; sex; sexual orientation; gender and/or gender identity/expression; religion; age; color; creed; national origin; ethnicity; physical, mental or sensory disability; marital status; pregnancy; genetic information; citizenship status; veteran or military status; or on any other legally prohibited basis under applicable federal, state, or local law.
 Such discrimination or harassment violates this policy and will not be tolerated, regardless of a party’s involvement with the DRC.

 It is a violation of both this policy and applicable law to exercise any form of retaliation against anyone who has complained of or formally reported discrimination, harassment, or sexual assault, or who has participated in an investigation of such a complaint, regardless of whether the complaint relates to the complaining person or someone else.
 Such a violation will not be tolerated, regardless of a party’s involvement with the DRC.